“Small, stylish bolthole with wraparound sea views in the atmospheric Plakes area of Skiathos Town - 5 rooms, 2 apartments and great value for money”

 - It feels great to stroll past the harbourside taxi queue after a late-night dinner knowing your bed is just minutes away

-- They can be slow to reply to enquiries
+- They can be slow to reply to enquiries, particularly in peak season when availability is scarce

 - Depending on the direction of the wind, there can be some low-level noise at night from the clubs on the other side of the harbour